sjohann81/ucx-os/README.md

 Each architecture HAL defines a default value for the stack space in a macro (DEFAULT_STACK_SIZE).
 Memory constrained architectures, such as the ATMEGA328p have a very limited default stack space of 256 bytes, but other architectures have more (2kB for example).
 Different tasks may have different stack space sizes, and it is up to the user to specify such value according to the application needs.

-### Task synchronization (pipes, semaphores)
+### Task synchronization (semaphores, pipes, message queues, event queues)

 In real world applications, tasks of the same application have some kind of interaction (synchronization / communication).
 To support this behavior, two basic abstractions are implemented in the kernel - *pipelines* and *semaphores*.
 Pipes are character oriented communication channels and semaphores are traditional counting semaphores with atomic semantics.

 ### Device driver interface

 Device drivers are the way to enable portability, customization and hardware support for different targets along with kernel extensions for new functionality.
 Device drivers can be implemented with a generic interface with operations such as *open()*, *close()*, *read()* and *write()* or with a custom interface.
-A typical device driver is saparated in four parts: a) driver interface (API), structures, macros and function wrappers; b) device driver implementation; c) device driver function mapping.
+A typical device driver is saparated in three parts: a) driver interface (API), macros and function wrappers; b) device driver implementation; c) device driver function mapping.
 An application can create one or more instances of the same driver and it is responsible for the driver configuration and setup.

 ## APIs